GoogleCloudPlatform/community/tutorials/embedded-c-getting-started/index.md

 1. Run `idf.py -p /dev/cu.usbserial-1440 flash` passing the path to your tty device to flash the firmware onto the device
 1. Run `idf.py -p /dev/cu.usbserial-1440 monitor` passing the path to your tty device to monitor the device output

-Note: if you make changes to the code, you will need to rebuild the program again before calling flash
+If you make changes to the code, you will need to rebuild the program again before calling flash

 You should now see your device connecting to your registry on IoT Core.
 After the device connects, you can send commands from IoT Core or view the data that is being submitted by the device.